MicrosoftDocs/iis-docs/iis/get-started/planning-your-iis-architecture/iis-7-and-iis-8-configuration-reference.md

 [!code-xml[Main](iis-7-and-iis-8-configuration-reference/samples/sample1.xml)]

-`&lt;attribute-name&gt;` is the name of the configuration attribute, as it appears in XML.
+`<attribute-name>` is the name of the configuration attribute, as it appears in XML.
 Every attribute must have a name.

-`&lt;default-value&gt;` is the value used by default, if no other value is specified in the XML for the attribute.
+`<default-value>` is the value used by default, if no other value is specified in the XML for the attribute.
 Not all attributes have default values (for example, site name).
 In this case, the syntax will be "".

-`&lt;metadata&gt;` contains several items:
+`<metadata>` contains several items:

 - The runtime type of the attribute.
 This is one of "bool", "enum", "flags", "int", "int64", "String", "timeSpan".
 Every attribute must have a type.
 - "bool" is "true" or "false".